AI & Hiring

 Everyone's worried AI will take jobs.
 Here's what I actually told them: AI is coming to take tasks.
 The people who understand the difference will thrive.
 The people who don't will struggle to keep up.

 Think about what a junior insurance agent does in their first year.
-They're answering phones, entering data into Applied Epic, routing documents, sending follow-up emails, scheduling renewals.
+They're answering phones, entering data into the agency management system, routing documents, sending follow-up emails, scheduling renewals.
 It's necessary work, but it's not the work that builds client relationships or closes policies.
-AI can handle most of those tasks today — not in theory, but in practice.
-I've built these systems for agencies right here on the North Shore.
+AI can handle most of those tasks today, not in theory but in practice.
+These are exactly the kinds of systems I build for professional services firms.

 The result isn't fewer employees.
 It's employees who can focus on the work that actually grows the business.
 The agent who used to spend three hours a day on data entry now spends that time meeting with prospects.
 The paralegal who was buried in document formatting now reviews case strategy with the partner.
 The financial advisor's assistant who was manually compiling portfolio reports now prepares for client meetings.